cloudmesh-book/book-latex-2018/cloud-clusters/chapters/pi-spark.md

 SPARK_WORKER_MEMORY = 512m
 ```

+---

+:warning: *it is possible to write a script doing this*

+---

 Add below hostnames to the file

 * pimaster (hostname of master node)
-* pislave (hostname of slave node)
+* pislave01 (hostname of worker slave 01)
-* pislave02 (hostname of other slave ndoes)
+* pislave02 (hostname of worker slave 02)

+---

+:warning: *it is possible to write a script doing this*

+---

 ### Test Setup

-Run spark-shell from command line and if you see something like this
+Run `spark-shell` from the command line.
+You will have succeded if you
+see something like this

 ```bash
 Welcome to
       ____              __